The Moor Quarter

 The Moor Quarter is one of Sheffield's twelve designated quarters, built around and named for The Moor, a pedestrianised thoroughfare.
 It is bound by Furnival Gate in the north-east, Eyre Street in the south-east, St Mary's Gate to the south, and Moore Street and Charter Row to the north-west.

-It is primarily a retail location, with the city's main market now located in the quarter.
+It is primarily a retail location, with the city's main market now located in the quarter and more than 70 shops and restaurants.
 There are also some offices at Charter Row and Moorfoot.
 It benefits from a good location, centrally between the Devonshire Quarter, Cultural Industries Quarter, Heart of the City and London Road and Ecclesall Road shops.

 The monolithic Moorfoot Building is at the south-west end of the Moor.
 It previously housed central British government departments, but is now used by Sheffield City Council.

 Location

 The Moor is approximately 0.3 mi in length and is located in the southern part of Sheffield City Centre.
 It begins at Hereford Street at the southern end by the Moorfoot Building.
 It then runs past Fitzwilliam Gate, Cumberland Street, Holy Green, Earl Street, Rockingham Gate and Matilda Street before terminating at the junction between Furnival Gate and Pinstone Street.